 When the dog is aggressive and maintains an attack, you will need to get yourself and others to safety.
 You may need to hide or call for help.

 In the majority of cases, the dog will bite due to misunderstandings or neglect of calming signals.
 In this case, the dog will likely have made their point and retreat.
 Scolding them or moving closer to punish will only make them think we have not heeded their warning and may bite again.

 If the dog has bitten you and drawn blood, wash the wound well with saline or sterilized water.
 If you do not know the dog, go to a medical center.
 Although very unlikely, it is possible the dog will be rabid and you may need a rabies vaccine.
-Learn more with our article what to do if a rabid dog bites someone.
 If the dog is otherwise healthy, you should be able to perform first aid, although go to the doctor if the bite is sufficiently bad.

 Once the situation has calmed down, analyze what happened.
 The incident may have occurred accidentally or the dog may have acted entirely voluntarily.
 Think about what you were doing just before the bite and if your dog was giving you any kind of warning they were uncomfortable.
 This is very important, as it will help you avoid future attacks and will help you better understand your dog's behavior.

 If a dog bites you and breaks the skin, it is a serios incident.
 You will need to determine whether the dog is a danger to yourself or others.
 If you think the dog may be dangerous, you will need to speak to a canine ethologist.
 They will be able to assess the dog and determine the best course of action.
 They may be able to implement training methods to help stop a bit happening in the future.
 They can also assess the level of danger the dog provides.

 If you want to read similar articles to My Dog Has Bitten Me and Broken the Skin, we recommend you visit our Behavioral problems category.